Art-Sells/Arells/Build-Notes.md

 ## Test
 - HPMarchitecture process for LPP v1
-1. Reads from arellsUserAddress (USDC)
+1. Reads from userWallet (USDC)
-- API:
-- - saveUserWallet
+- HPMMASSTester:
-- - readUserWallet
+- - refactor USDC/CBBTC equivalents (might not need)
-- - saveMASS (creates new mass address and labels it id 1,2,3,etc)
-- - readMASS
+- - handleCBBTCSupplication: change to createMASSWallets button
-2. If arellsUserAddress (USDC) !== 0, then create a new massAddress
+2. If userAddress (USDC) !== 0, then createMASSWallet from signer.tsx
-3. Transfer anything from $0-$4k total USDC from arellsUserAddress to massAddress (triggers new VatopGroup creation of which massAddress & massPrivateKey is attached (check import function (delete aBTC APIs from UserContext and folder APIs if necessary) in HPMarchitecture and update save/updateVatopGroups as well as)).
+3. Transfer anything from $0-$4k into (test with $1 maximum) total USDC from userAddress to massAddress (triggers new VatopGroup creation of which massAddress & massPrivateKey is attached (check import function (delete aBTC APIs from UserContext and folder APIs if necessary) in HPMarchitecture and update save/updateVatopGroups as well as)).
 4. VatopGroup
 - cVatop: number = 0
 - cpVatop: number = 0